gvanem/libpcap/README.md

 information on configuring that option.

 Note to Linux distributions and BSD systems that include libpcap:

-There's now a rule to make a shared library, which should work on Linux and BSD, among other platforms.
+* There's now a rule to make a shared library, which should work on Linux and BSD, among other platforms.

   It sets the soname of the library to "libpcap.so.1"; this is what it should be, *NOT* libpcap.so.1.x or libpcap.so.1.x.y or something such as that.

   We've been maintaining binary compatibility between libpcap releases for quite a while; there's no reason to tie a binary linked with libpcap to a particular release of libpcap.

-Current versions can be found at ** https://github.com/the-tcpdump-group/libpcap.git **.
+Current versions can be found at **https://github.com/the-tcpdump-group/libpcap.git**.

- - The TCPdump group